opensprocket/Page-Reloader/README.md

 # Page-Reloader
- Chrome extension that auto-reloads pages
+Extension that auto-reloads pages.
+Initial build for Google Chrome.